2020PB/police-brutality/reports/Michigan.md

 * https://twitter.com/DJEazyTwist/status/1277430912653950976

-### Riot police officer chokes protestor.
+### Riot police officer chokes protester.
 Tear gas was also used. | July 11th

 A Police officer in full riot gear is seen arresting Detroit Will Breathe organizer, Nakia Renne Wallace by chokehold.
 It was reported another individual was arrested by force with a knee to the neck.
-Nonviolent protestors were dispersed using shields and batons.
-Protestors retaliated by throwing bottles and other debris towards the riot police.
+Nonviolent protesters were dispersed using shields and batons.
+Protesters retaliated by throwing bottles and other debris towards the riot police.
 Police in turn retreated, firing tear gas and smoke canisters into the crowd.

 tags: tear-gas, protester, shield, baton, arrest, choke, tear-gas, tear-gas-canister